Child safety on Roblox

-The safety of children on Roblox, a multiplayer game platform managed by the American company Roblox Corporation, has been the subject of much debate and controversy.
+The safety of children on Roblox, a multiplayer game platform managed by the American video game company Roblox Corporation, has been the subject of much debate and controversy.
 Concerns include exposure to sexual content, sexual predation, political extremism, and financial exploitation, which have led to some countries banning the platform.
 As of August 2025, the corporation is facing several lawsuits in the United States for alleged failures to protect children.

 Around 40% of Roblox players are under 13 years old, and Roblox Corporation stated in 2020 that half of all American children used the platform.
 Child exploitation groups such as 764 and CVLT have operated on Roblox to groom children, and at least 30 people have been arrested since 2018 in the United States for abducting or sexually abusing children they had groomed on the platform.
 Some users have taken to online vigilantism to catch potential child predators; Roblox Corporation has faced significant controversy after taking legal action against some of these users.
 Additionally, Roblox has been criticized for its use of microtransactions, advergames, and brand ambassadors, as well as for the alleged financial exploitation of child game developers.

 Roblox Corporation has responded to some concerns by launching updates intended to boost child safety, and it employs about 3,000 moderators.
 In 2024, "social hangout" games were restricted to players over 13 years old, and the platform implemented parental controls automatically blocking direct messages to users under 13.
 The platform implemented a rehaul of its friend system with age verification through facial recognition or through a government-issued ID.
-Additionally, in 2025, social hangout games featuring private locations such as bedrooms and bathrooms were restricted to users at least 17 years old.
+Additionally, in 2025, social hangout games featuring private locations such as bedrooms and bathrooms were restricted to users aged 17 and above.
 Roblox also allows parents to disable in-app microtransactions and limit which games their children can play.